-The Southern Resident population has dwindled to just 74 individuals and extensive research shows that the population is at high risk of extinction if immediate actions are not taken to address the threats that face them.
+As of April 2023, the population numbered only 73 individuals.
+Extensive research shows that the population is at high risk of extinction if immediate actions are not taken to address the threats that face them.

-Orcas are an apex predator, meaning they are at the top of the food chain.
-If we were to lose this species, the impacts would reverberate throughout the Salish Sea ecosystem.
-There would also be negative consequences on our coastal communities and economies that depend on healthy marine environments.
+If we were to lose this population, the impacts would reverberate throughout the Salish Sea ecosystem.
+There would also be negative consequences for the coastal communities and economies that depend on a healthy marine environment.

-Keeping the public informed and creating opportunities for citizens to be involved is also a key component in our fight to save the iconic Southern Residents that are so important to people of the west coast and the world.
+Keeping the public informed and creating opportunities for citizens to be involved is a key component in our fight to save the iconic and culturally significant Southern Resident orca population.

 You can help right now by making a donation!
-The support of individuals like you helps us to be responsive and push for the immediate action needed to bring the orcas back from the brink of extinction.
+The support of individuals like you helps us to be responsive and push for the immediate actions needed to bring Southern Resident orcas back from the brink of extinction.

-The endangered Southern Resident killer whales are a genetically distinct population of orcas that live off the Pacific Northwest coast, with the habitat critical to their survival found in the Salish Sea (southern part of Georgia Strait and in parts of the Strait of Juan de Fuca and Puget Sound).
-This population is made up of 3 pods known as the J, K and L pods.
+Endangered Southern Resident orcas are a genetically distinct population that lives off the Pacific Northwest coast.
+Habitat critical to their survival is found in the Salish Sea and includes the southern part of Georgia Strait, parts of the Strait of Juan de Fuca and Puget Sound.
+The population is made up of three pods known as the J, K and L pods.
 Each pod consists of multiple related matrilines and is led by one or more matriarchs.

-The population has experienced the death of 9 whales in just 18 months between 2016 and 2017, and many pregnancies during this time have resulted in pre-term miscarriages, stillborn calves, or deaths shortly after being born, with no successful births since 2015.
-Research conducted by Wasser et al. between 2008 and 2014 revealed that up to 69% of all detectable pregnancies were unsuccessful amongst Southern Residents.
-Low abundance of available Chinook salmon has been determined to be an important factor in late pregnancy failure.
+In the past few years the population has experienced the death of several individuals and many pregnancies during this time have resulted in pre-term miscarriages, stillborn calves, or deaths shortly after birth.
+Research conducted by Wasser et al. between 2008 and 2014 revealed that up to 69% of all detectable Southern Resident pregnancies were unsuccessful.
+Research has shown that low abundance and availability of Chinook salmon is an important factor in late pregnancy failure.

-Out of the so-called “baby boom” of 2014-2015, three of the nine calves have died along with two of the mothers.
-Studies of the whales’ physical condition using drones showed that a majority of the Southern Residents appear very thin and are suffering from malnutrition.
+Studies of the orcas’ physical condition using drones showed that the majority of Southern Residents appear thin and are suffering from malnutrition.
 Their pods are fragmenting because there is not enough Chinook salmon to eat.
-They are starving to death right before our eyes, yet the federal government has taken no immediate action to address the crisis of this food shortage or the threats of noise pollution, vessel disturbance or toxic contamination, which exacerbate the threat of low food availability.
+Immediate action is needed to address the crisis of this food shortage and the threats of noise pollution, vessel disturbance and toxic contamination, which exacerbate the threat of low food availability.

 Southern Resident orcas were listed as endangered under the federal Species at Risk Act in 2003